GPMLAD/ray-casting/README.md

 ## How to run the prototype?

-Simply open the index.html file in a web browser.
+Simply open the index.html file in a web browser or click [here](https://gpmlad.github.io/raycasting/).
 Use the arrow keys to move and the mouse to rotate.
 Click on the screen to lock the mouse.
 You can press **z** if your cursor is on the minimap to build/destroy walls.

 ## References and Additional Readings